Fortress of Bashtovë: History

 Previously in the Middle Ages, the region of Bashtovë was known as a trade harbor and otherwise centre for the export of grains.
 The origin of the fortress has been for some time a matter of dispute among historians.
 The initial fortress was constructed during the time when the region was part of the Venetian Empire as according to Gjerak Karaiskaj.
 However, Alain Ducellier has asserted that the Venetians have built over an existing former structure, which dates back to the 6th century, when the area was under the Byzantine Empire during the Justinian dynasty.

 The fortress is a rectangular structure oriented to the north-south direction.
 There are three entrances, from which there still are well-preserved archaeological traces they were placed at the northern, western and eastern walls.
 The walls are 9 m high and comprise a roughly 60 by 90 m interior.
 In the north and east, there stands round towers each of them 12 m high.

-Today

-Recently the Fortress of Bashtovë is planned to be implemented for rehabilitation by the EU4Culture.
+In recent years, interventions have been proposed for the fortress's rehabilitation.